hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 Here we use:
  - [AdamW](https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html) as the optimizers
- - symmetric_lovasz as the loss function, which is defined in the `loss.py` file. `symmetric_lovasz` is define by
+ - symmetric_lovasz as the loss function, which is defined in the [Loss.py](https://github.com/hphuongdhsp/Segmentation-Tutorial/blob/master/Part%203-Pytorch%20Lightning/loss.py) file. *symmetric_lovasz* is define by

 ```
 def symmetric_lovasz(outputs, targets):